rtablada/guides/source/localizable/getting-started/quick-start.md

 ## Install Ember

-You can install Ember with a single command using npm, the Node.js package manager.
-Type this into your terminal:
+To install Ember we can run a single command using npm, the Node.js package manager.
+So, we'll run this in our terminal:

 ```sh
 npm install -g ember-cli@2.4